Mesothelioma Verdicts

 What Is a Mesothelioma Verdict?

 Many victims of asbestos exposure and resulting illnesses file lawsuits against the companies responsible.
-An asbestos lawsuit can be resolved one of two ways:
+An asbestos lawsuit can be resolved in one of two ways:

 - Settlement.
 A lawsuit ends in a settlement when both sides agree to negotiate on an amount of compensation for the defendants to pay the plaintiffs.

 - Verdict.
 A case ends in a verdict if there are no settlement negotiations or if negotiations fail and the case goes to court.
-At trial, the legal teams for each side argues their case for or against a damages award.
+At trial, the legal teams for each side argue their case for or against a damages award.
 The jury verdict determines if the defendants owe the plaintiff damages.
 The jury verdict also includes an amount.

 Is a Verdict Better Than a Mesothelioma Settlement?